quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the RETIRE_CONNECTION_ID frame can only be used to retire connection IDs for the initial path with Path ID 0.

+As the MP_NEW_CONNECTION_ID frames applies the sequence number per path, the sequence number in the MP_RETIRE_CONNECTION_ID frame also needs to be considered in the context of the Path Identifier field.

 ## MAX_PATHS frames {#max-paths-frame}

 A MAX_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of paths